NachoColl/blockchain-web-services/docs/index.md

 ## Become a Founder

 Do you find the initiative exciting and want to help driving it?
-Get in touch with a member:
+Get in touch with a member.

 [Nacho Coll](https://www.linkedin.com/in/nacho-coll/)